iDoka/awesome-embedded-software/README.md

 ### Menu

 * [ProMenu](https://github.com/marcinbor85/ProMenu) - Advanced Generic Application Menu Library.
 ProMenu Library is used for fast implementing advanced user menus.
 It supports nesting, numeric settings, text settings, boolean values and events.
 Library is implemented in C++ with build-in Arduino port, but it is easy to port to different architecture.
+* [BBmenu](https://github.com/vborchsh/bbmenu) - Simple portable CLI menu for misc tasks (it is based on text menus, easily defined in a file).

 ### printf